 Students must apply for initial admission to the School of Education.
-Application to the School of Education typically occurs after the successful completion of ED 102 Foundations of Education or AE 102 Foundations of Art Education.
+Application to the School of Education typically occurs after the successful completion of ED 102 Foundations of Education.
 Students who wish to be admitted to the School of Education shall meet the following requirements:

-- 1. Successfully completed ED 102 Foundations of Education or AE 102 Foundations of Art Education - 2.
+- 1. Successfully completed ED 102 Foundations of Education - 2.
 Portfolio I presentation approved - 3.
 Recommended by faculty advisor - 4.
 Confidential background verification form with criminal background check - 5.
 Submitted School of Education Admission application to the School of Education